FelixStips/FelixStips.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Luxembourg Institute of Socio-Economic Research (LISER) as part of the [ACROSS Doctoral Training Unit](https://sites.google.com/view/fredericdocquier/xingb-blog/across).
-I work on the "Labour market impacts of human mobility" project supervised by Bertrand Verheyden, Luisito Bertinelli, and Herbert Brücker.
-I am enrolled in the Doctoral School in Economics and Finance at the University of Luxembourg.
+I am a PhD candidate in Economics at the Luxembourg Institute of Socio-Economic Research (LISER).

+I work on migration and labor economics project supervised by Bertrand Verheyden, Luisito Bertinelli, and Herbert Brücker.
+I am part of the [ACROSS Doctoral Training Unit](https://sites.google.com/view/fredericdocquier/xingb-blog/across) and enrolled in the Doctoral School in Economics and Finance at the University of Luxembourg.